jjr113/Lab5/README.md

 Please refer to the *LICENSE* and *CODE OF CONDUCT* files for any questions regarding the use and distribution of this program.

+##Sources Used
+License template was provided by https://www.simuldocs.com/ for free and with given consent of usage.
+Code of conduct template was provided by